Sustainable Development – Worldviews and Discourses – A Seminar Series, 5 credits

 Introduction to Sustainable Development, 5 credits

-The course is given August 28 to September 15, three full time weeks.
-The course focuses on introducing sustainability, and different challenges in working in an interdisciplinary environment.
+The course is given at the beginning of the fall term for three, full-time weeks.
+The course focuses on introducing sustainability and different challenges in working in an interdisciplinary environment.

 - use and critically relate to scientific literature according to different disciplinary and interdisciplinary traditions and work methods;

 - analyse and discuss scientific concepts and their field of use;

 - critically relate to and analyse the history and development of the concept of Sustainable development;

 - scientifically communicate in oral and written form, within and between different scientific areas.